-From the road, you can bird through the fence and see wonderful birds at what locals call “The Duck Pond,” but we are excited to show you Behind the Scenes at the Duck Pond thanks to the Lopez Family!
+From the road, you can bird through the fence and see wonderful birds at what locals call “The Duck Pond,” but we are excited to take you “behind the scenes” at Las Ciénegas!
 What many people do not know is that the property spans 280 acres of lush vegetation fed by Ciénegas Creek, which runs the length of the ranch and creates 5 stock tanks.
 The largest of these tanks is over 8 acres.

 Departure Time: 6:30 AM